Karthigaa-S/Current_starved_VCO/README.md

 ### RUNNING THE SIMULATION

 - After intalling eSim and Ngspice the circuit is designed in eSim and then the netlist is generated.
-- The `Sky130A Tech ` file in `Layout_Files` folder in this repository is downloades and placed it in current working directory.
 - The spice file is generated and named as `vco.cir.out` and then simulated in Ngspice.
+- Place `sky130_fd_pr` folder or use `spice_lib` folder which has skywater mosfets models in current working directory to avoid errors during simulations.

 # FUTURE WORK